Donate or sell your pieces to places that’ll make sure they get a second lease of life in new homes…

 Castaways Charity Shop, St John’s Cathedral, 4-8 Garden Road, Central, Hong Kong, www.stjohnscathedral.org.hk

 As the official social service agency of the Catholic Church in Hong Kong, Caritas focuses on the needs of the ‘3 Ls’ – the last, the least and the lost.
-They firmly believe in giving people a second chance.
-Support their wonderful program and drop off your items at their door.
+Firmly believing in giving people a second chance, you can support its wonderful program by dropping off your items at its door.

 What you can donate: All wearable clothing.

 Caritas Community Centre, 2/F, Caritas House, 2-8 Caine Road, Mid-Levels, Hong Kong, 2843 4652, www.caritas.org.hk

 Having been around for over 50 years, Christian Action is the only comprehensive provider of services to ethnic minorities, refugees, asylum seekers and foreign domestic helpers in Hong Kong.
 Its Green Collection Charity Drive will take anything that can be worn again.
 Call to arrange a pick up right from your doorstep, and if you have a lot to give, they’ll even pick up your items for free.

 What you can donate: All wearable clothing, books and toys.

 Christian Action, 2 Kwun Tong Road, Choi Hung, Kowloon, Hong Kong, 2456 2220, www.christian-action.org.hk